 In Italy, it is considered sacrilege to eat dinner any earlier than 8 p.m., so I waited until the sun was setting before proceeding to the Quadrilatero.
 In Medieval times, this warren of narrow lanes was home to many craft guilds of the city, including the fishermen, goldsmiths, painters, and butchers.
 There is no map marking the precise boundaries of the Quadrilatero, but my nose told me when I had arrived.
 Fishmongers, sold out of the day’s fresh catch, were hosing down display cases on one corner.
 Further down the street, I popped into a shop where enormous wheels of cheese stood in the front window and clerks were pressing samples on shoppers.
 Wooden stands set out on the streets overflowed with gorgeous fresh fruits and vegetables, and hole-in-the-wall shops offered every imaginable variety of pasta, fresh made according to strict traditions.

+Considering that Italy ranks as one of the world’s best countries for food, it’s no surprise that the Quadrilatero was among my favorite things to do in Bologna.
 I finally settled on a cafe tucked between the shops, where my server explained why Bologna is called the “city of food.”
 You’ve heard of Bolognese sauce?
 Yep, it originated Bologna.
 Tagliatelle, long, flat ribbons of pasta that are similar in shape to fettuccine, were also first served up in Bologna.
 In fact, the local Chamber of Commerce guards the official recipe for the filling of tortellini and the correct measure of tagliatelle (typically about 0.25 to 0.375 inch wide).

 On day three, I wandered aimlessly.
 I took a luxuriantly long coffee break in the city’s second most popular square, Piazza Santo Stefano.
 I strolled the length of Via Francesco Rizzoli, ending at Due Torri, the two, pencil-thin twin brick towers that soar above everything else in the city.
 For a brief moment I considered walking up the 498 steps to the top of the Torre Asinelli, but then, thankfully, sanity prevailed.
 Instead, I returned to Piazza Maggiore and plunked down at one of the open-air cafes for a heavy dose of people watching.
 Bolognese life played out in front of me as I salivated over a slice of Bologna’s famous Rice Cake.